Learning objectives

 - Intergenerational thinking — making decisions that preserve options and resources for future leaders and stakeholders

-DT as the quintessential adaptive challenge
+DT as adaptive challenge

-Consider a CIO leading a cloud migration in a mid-sized manufacturing company.
-What does she need?
+Consider a CIO leading an AI-transformation project in a mid-sized manufacturing company.

 This is the latticework in action: no single model is sufficient for a challenge of this complexity.
 The leader needs all of them — and the judgment to know which to apply when.